data-ethics-and-society/data-ethics-and-society-reading-group/README.md

 Bias “[uncountable, countable] the fact that the results of research or an experiment are not accurate because a particular factor has not been considered when collecting the information”

-Research list “create a page, that would include the list”.
+[Click here for the research list](bias_research_list.md).
 If you would like to contribute to the list, submit a comment.

 ---